Bremelanotide: History

 Palatin conducted Phase II trials of intranasal bremelanotide in both female sexual dysfunction (FSD) and male erectile dysfunction (ED) but these trials were halted by the FDA in 2007, due to increased blood pressure in clinical trial subjects; Palatin stopped development of the intranasal formulation in 2008.
 Four trials were conducted in ED, the last being a Phase IIb published in 2008.
 King terminated the co-development agreement shortly after the FDA halted the trials.

 The drug was then reformulated to be delivered by injection and trials continued in FSD.
 A phase II dose-finding trial in FSD in which the drug was administered 45 minutes before sex showed promise at the highest dose and only transient signs of high blood pressure; two Phase III trials were launched at the end of 2014.
 Palatin launched the Phase III trials with bremelanotide administered via an autoinjector.

 In 2014, Palatin licensed European rights to bremelanotide to Gedeon Richter Plc. for around $10 million, and Palatin received a milestone payment of around $3 million when it started the Phase III trials in the US.
-In September 2016, Palatin and Gedeon RIchter terminated that agreement.
+In September 2016, Palatin and Gedeon Richter terminated that agreement.

 In November 2016, Palatin announced results of the Phase III trials, and shortly thereafter began seeking a partner to complete development in the US.
 In January 2017, Palatin and AMAG Pharmaceuticals agreed that AMAG exclusively would complete development and market bremelanotide in North America and the two would work together to license it in other territories; AMAG agreed to pay $60 million upfront, up to $80 million in regulatory milestones, up to $300 million in sales milestones, and tiered royalties ranging from high single digit to low double digit percentages.

-A New Drug Application of bremelanotide for female sexual dysfunction was accepted by the U.S. Food and Drug Administration (FDA) in June 2018, with a Prescription Drug User Fee Act (PDUFA) goal date set for 23 March 2019.
+A New Drug Application of bremelanotide for female sexual dysfunction was accepted by the US Food and Drug Administration (FDA) in June 2018, with a Prescription Drug User Fee Act (PDUFA) goal date set for 23 March 2019.
 It was approved for use in the United States in June 2019.